artflutter/reactive_forms_generator/README.md

 1. First issue is `String` identifiers which is used to define fields.
 Technically you can extract them into separate class, enum or whatever you like.
 But this is manual work which you have to do each time you create the form.
-The other disadvantage is when you refer to any field by it's `String` identifier you loos static type check.
+The other disadvantage is when you refer to any field by his `String` identifier you loos static type check.
 There is no way for static analyser to check if some random field name `login` is suitable to put in particular widget.
 So you can easily get the form which looks `ok` but fails to build due to the typo in field names and putting `login` field into `ReactiveCheckbox` field. **Isn't it better the code generation to do it for you?**